 Pneumonia in dogs is a serious respiratory condition characterized by inflammation of the lungs and airways.
 This condition can make breathing difficult and, if left untreated, can lead to severe complications or even be fatal.
 Understanding the causes, symptoms, types, contagiousness, and treatment options is crucial for dog owners to ensure the well-being of their furry companions.

-What is Pneumonia in Dogs?
+What is pneumonia in dogs?

 Pneumonia in dogs is an inflammation of the lung tissue typically caused by bacterial, viral, fungal, or parasitic infections.
 In some cases, it can also result from inhalation of foreign substances such as food, vomit, or toxic fumes, leading to aspiration pneumonia.